Generic selectors

 4. Form a circle around outside edge of pan with dough balls

-5. Mix Refried Beans with 4 tsp of Taco Mix and place in center of pan
+5. Mix Refried Beans with 4 teaspoon of Taco Mix and place in center of pan

 6. Top beans with drained, canned green chiles and spread to coat